 There are many possible situations where you will write a teacher cover letter to overcome obstacles.
 An obstacle is something in your background that may raise a red flag upon a hiring manager reviewing your job search documents.

 Writing this type of application letter for a teaching position will take more thought.
 It can be more complicated than a regular teacher cover letter.

 Although these situations may seem to be potential hiring concerns, your cover letter is the ideal place to address these issues.

 One thing to remember is to keep the explanation brief, don’t over-elaborate.
 The tone of the application letter needs to be upbeat and positive.
 After all, this is your job search marketing tool.

 Writing Strategies to Overcome Obstacles Effectively

 Address a Layoff

 Explain the dismissal as briefly as possible, then communicate your excitement and enthusiasm about the opportunity to work immediately for the teaching or other educational position available.

 How you describe the situation will determine how you are viewed as a candidate.
 Also, what position did you hold?
 Were other teachers or resource professionals layoff?
 Were you a substitute teacher, paraprofessional, assistant principal, librarian, etc., and what led to the layoff?

 Faced Long-term Unemployment

 Try to state briefly the education or other position you had and responsibilities you had in your previous employment.
-Do not lay emphasis on your duration of unemployment but instead, focus on the new teaching or leadership skills attained during your hiatus.
+Do not emphasize your unemployment duration but instead focus on the new teaching or leadership skills attained during your hiatus.
 Mention any volunteer or professional development you took during this time.
 Focus on the positive aspects of your educational career in the letter.

 Explain the Reasons for Your Medical Leave

 Don’t disclose any medical information because this may jeopardize your chances of gaining employment.
 Briefly, state your leave of absence and try to notify your potential employer that you have regained your strength and are fit to work again.
 Deciding to disclose your medical information is a strictly personal choice.